Independence High School (San Jose, California): Band and orchestra

 The Wind Ensemble have placed first in their division in many Heritage Festivals.
-During spring break of 2007, the Wind Ensemble went to the New York Heritage Festival and took first in their division, along with winning an Adjudicator's Award for a score over 92, and another award for receiving the highest score of all the instrumental groups at the festival.
+During spring break of 2007, the Wind Ensemble went to the New York Heritage Festival and took firs with a score of 85.60. in their division, along with winning an Adjudicator's Award for a score over 92, and another award for receiving the highest score of all the instrumental groups at the festival.
 They brought home two trophies and a plaque, along with an invitation to the 2008 Gold Festival in Boston.
 The Wind Ensemble has taken a Unanimous Superior in the CMEA Festivals for the past 3 years (2006, 2007, and 2008).
-They have also been invited to play in many places around the world, including Britain, Australia, and China.
+They have also been invited to play in many places around the world, including Britain.
+Australia, and China.

-Every year, Independence High School hosts the CMEA Orchestra Festival, using both facilities: the Luis Valdez Theater and the E-Building.
-In 2012, the Symphony Orchestra placed Unanimous Superior.

-Keyboard and Vocal Music

-Independence High School offers Class Piano in a modern piano lab with state-of-the-art electronic piano keyboard stations for each student.
-Piano is available for four years.
-Students present an annual monster concert each spring featuring solo and ensemble works for one to ten keyboards.
-Piano proficiency, general musicianship, and collaboration with other instrumentalists and vocalists is a priority of the curriculum.
-In addition, individual students have the option to participate in the California Music Teachers Association Certificate of Merit Auditions each year.

-Concert Choir is the ensemble for singers at Independence.
-The curriculum stresses individual vocal development through vocalization, world music repertoire, music theory, and aural and reading skills grounded in the Kodaly solfege system.
-The choir performs in the Fall Concert, Humming and Strumming in the Coffee House Winter Concert, a Fundraising Concert in January, a Spring Concert, the Final Concert, and Senior Honors Night.
-Vocal music students frequently collaborate with members of the keyboard, guitar, and instrumental music ensembles for performances.
-Concert Choir participates in local and regional music festivals such as CMEA, ACDA, and the East Side District Choral Festival.
-Music students enjoy the Bay Area arts events together on field trips to Opera San Jose performances and local productions of Broadway Musicals.